 Pediatric Advanced Life Support (PALS) is a video-based, Instructor-led course that uses a series of simulated pediatric emergencies to reinforce the important concepts of a systematic approach to pediatric assessment, basic life support, PALS treatment algorithms, effective resuscitation and team dynamics.
 The goal of PALS is to improve the quality of care provided to seriously ill or injured children, resulting in improved outcomes.
 Upon successful completion of skills testing and written exam, students will earn an American Heart Association course completion card, valid for two years.
-Course length is two days, totaling 14.5 hours.
+Course length is one day, totaling 7 hours.

 The "Precourse Preperation Checklist" and "Precourse Self-Assessment" must be completed prior to the course.
 This information is located in the student textbook.